Investment Fraud Attorney located in Michigan, Peter C. Rageas

 Our Investment Fraud Legal Services located in Michigan

-Our Detroit Michigan based location offers affordable prices for a vast array of investment fraud services.
-In addition to broker security fraud, we also offer many other services including litigation, broker misconduct, securities litigation, and FINRA assistance.
+Our Detroit Michigan based location offers affordable prices for a vast array of broker misconduct services.
+In addition to securities violations, we also offer many other services including litigation, broker misconduct, securities litigation, and FINRA assistance.

 Investment Fraud cases – taken on contingency